cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     fluctuations.

-4. To show the effect of the filter more directly, you can subtract the smoothed from the original image.
+4. To show the effect of the filter more directly, you can subtract the smoothed from the original image using the subtract operation in the image calculator  `[Process > Image Calculator...]` .

 **Tags:** exercise filter-3